Ducey signs bill requiring ‘strict compliance’ for citizen initiatives

-Gov. Doug Ducey today signed a new law that even the head of his own Republican Party boasts would do pretty much what Democrat foes charged was the goal all along.
+Gov. Doug Ducey signed a new law today that even the head of his own Republican Party wrote would do pretty much what Democrat foes charged was the goal all along.

 HB2244 overturns not only statutes but Supreme Court case law, which says that efforts by voters to propose their own laws need to be only in “substantial compliance” with election laws to go on the ballot.
 Under HB2244, any measure not in “strict compliance” could be challenged and stopped before voters ever get a chance to weigh in.